-Wilson Blaine Logan, Captain, Co.
-D, 175th Ohio Infantry
+Captain Wilson Blaine Logan, Co.
+D, 175th Ohio Infantry, USA

-- Wilson Blaine Logan is born in Ohio to James and Helena Logan.
+- Wilson Blain Logan was born in Ohio to James and Helena Logan.

-- The United States Federal Census taken on July 30th in Jefferson Township, Fayette County, Ohio shows W.B., a grocer, and M.V., living with their children: Shepherd, age 6, Jas, 3 and Sina, 2.
+- July 30: The U.S. Federal Census enumerated in Jefferson Township, Fayette County, OH showed W.B., a grocer, and M.V., living with their children: Shepherd, age 6, Jas, 3 and Sina, 2.

-- ***There is every indication Wilson was taken Prisoner of War and held at Harper’s Ferry.
+- ***Wilson was taken Prisoner of War and held at Harper’s Ferry.
 When he was exchanged, he returned home.***

-- November 10: Wilson musters out of the U.S. Army.
+- November 10: Wilson mustered out of the U.S. Army.

-- March 6: Wilson B. Logan is appointed U.S. Postmaster in Jeffersonville, Fayette County, Ohio.
+- March 6: Wilson B. Logan was appointed U.S. Postmaster in Jeffersonville, Fayette County, OH.

 - December 27: Wilson’s brother George was wounded in a railroad collision and died.
 He had previously been wounded and had been returning to his regiment at the time of the accident.